M-Files/VAF.Extensions.Community/MFiles.VAF.Extensions/Readme.md

 }
 ```

+The `DomainMenuCommandLocationAttribute` allows you to additionally define other appropriate content such as the priority and icon.

 ### Buttons in the configuration menu

 *The code below is equivalent to [this example](https://developer.m-files.com/Frameworks/Vault-Application-Framework/Configuration/Commands/#displaying-context-menu-items-for-the-configuration-menumenu) in the Developer Portal.*